svenkubiak/mangooio/docs/observability.md

 # Observability

+Production systems need visibility beyond log lines. mangoo I/O exposes **request metrics** (counts and latency) for the admin dashboard and optional **OpenTelemetry** export for traces.
+Both are off by default so local development stays lightweight; enable them explicitly when you deploy.

+Metrics answer "how much traffic and how slow?" inside the app.
+OTLP sends spans to a collector (Jaeger, Grafana Tempo, vendor backends) for distributed tracing.
+See [Operating](operating.md) for JVM and vault setup alongside these features.

 ## Metrics

 Set `metrics.enable` to `true` to count requests and record processing time.
 Values show up on the [admin dashboard](administration.md).
 Metrics are disabled by default.